100 years ago the average testosterone level for a healthy man was between 800 – 2000 nano grams per decilitre (ng/dL)

 No matter what, you need to go see a doctor and get your testosterone levels checked.
 If they are just a little low, and you are generally healthy, you can either go the medical route or try to take natural steps to change them yourself. (see below)

-If they are dangerously low, or you are suffering with a serious medical condition, listen to your doctor.
+If they are dangerously low, or you are suffering from a serious medical condition, listen to your doctor.
 I cannot give you advice on that.

 Most doctors are experienced and able enough to diagnose andropause (the medical term for low testosterone) by carrying out a simple blood test.
 These professionals then create a unique health profile tailored to the needs of each individual patient, and set out to design a “treatment plan.”